Update: The Incorrigibles will be published in October 2023. If you’re interested in pre-orders, use this link.

-I am currently working on a book I’m calling “The Incorrigibles: Eugenics and Sterilization in a Juvenile Girls’ Reformatory.”
+I’ve just finished a book I’m calling “The Incorrigibles: Eugenics and Sterilization in a Juvenile Girls’ Reformatory.”

 It offers the first treatment of eugenic sterilization in Kansas, the Sunflower State.
 We know surprisingly little about why more than a dozen states never passed sterilization laws, and, further, difficult questions remain about why in those that did institutional practice varied so much from state to state.
 In a related vein, because patient records are so difficult to find, let alone access, the people whose lives were irreparably altered by institutional sterilizations are often absent the historical record.